sbryngelson/group-docs/group-syllabus/figures.md

 I believe Paraview has some functionality for this.
 Here is [a reference](https://www.paraview.org/Wiki/ParaView/Vector_Graphics_Export) and here is [another](https://scicomp.stackexchange.com/questions/36122/vector-format-export-for-screenshots) and [another](https://www.paraview.org/pipermail/paraview/2017-April/039969.html).
 Perhaps it exports a separate vector image for the text and/or legends?
 I am not entirely sure how it works.
-I welcome recommendations on how to best do this, but I know it is possible.
+I welcome recommendations on the best way to do this, but I know it is possible.

 Other rules:
 * __Background color:__ Do not use background colors in your visualizations, e.g., the dark blue used in Paraview.
 Instead, use a white background!
 It will blend nicely into the document.
 To get Paraview to create a proper white background instead of a grayish one, make sure you [turn off the light kit for all 2D visualizations!](https://visualisation.gitlab-pages.dkrz.de/documentation/Paraview/Light/deactivate-light-kit/index.html).
-* __File size:__ Do not use images that are very large.
+* __File size:__ Do not use very large images.
 Images bigger than roughly 10MB are too large.

 ### How to label sub-figures